 With a little bit of extra care, these boats can and will last a long long time.
 In fact, they come with a Lifetime Warranty.
 What’s especially rad about the AIRE BAKraft is its ability to bounce off rocks on the water.

 A packraft is not a kayak or even an inflatable kayak for that matter.
 These rafts can and will rip if you drag them over tree branches, drag them over gravel and such.
 They take a little bit of extra care, think of them as an inner-tube you might float down the river with.
 Would you drag it through trees or carefully navigate your way to the river.

 I like to unpack my raft at the end of the day and rinse it down with a hose.
 And then store the boat out of the sun.
 Caring for your Packraft should be no different than your mountain bike.
 Plus you never know what sort of critters may have jumped on board during your adventure.

 Filling a Packraft Up

-First thing you should do is take the silly “inflation bag” that comes with most packrafts and throw it away or better yet use it to store some gear as trying to fill a boat this way is a good way to get turned off from the sport.
-Instead buy a floor pump ($36.95 Amazon) or hand pump or anything but a bag of air.
+The first thing you should do is take the silly “inflation bag” that comes with most packrafts and throw it away or better yet use it to store some gear as trying to fill a boat this way is a good way to get turned off from the sport.
+Instead, buy a floor pump ($36.95 Amazon) or hand pump or anything but a bag of air.

 Boats will leak that’s a given, having a pump with you is about as important as your PFD.
 Don’t leave this part of your kit at home.